alesugamiele/Presenter/README.md

 The project was born from the need to present my slides in a comfortable and simple way for the high school exam.

 ## Usage
-First of all install the necessary dependencies:
+First of all install the necessary dependencies:<br>
 `$ pip3 install -r requirements.txt`

 For quick use with Flask use: